rguan72/AutoRegister/README.md

 Make sure you have pip and python3 installed.
 Also install pipenv:
 `$ pip install --user pipenv`

+Then install all dependencies with pipenv:
+`$ pipenv install`

 Clone the repo and run
 `$ pipenv shell`.